owncloud/web-app-skeleton/README.md

 # web-app-skeleton
-All the bits and pieces for an easy start to build your own web apps and extensions for ownCloud Infinite Scale.
+This readme provides all the bits and pieces for an easy start to build your own web app and extension for ownCloud Infinite Scale.

 ## Getting Started
-The following instructions will help you set up your own web app/extension and a proper development environment.
+The following instructions will help you to set up your own web app/extension and a proper development environment.

-To get started, clone the repository and then follow the instructions below.
+To get started, clone the repository and follow the instructions below.

 ### Development Environment

+Currently local development requires docker and is only supported on Linux and macOS.

+1. Make sure you have a working docker- and docker compose environment running.
 1. Install [pnpm](https://pnpm.io/installation) if you haven't already.
+Also check that your installation of pnpm has a recent version.
 Our package.json holds a `packageManager` field and we recommend to use [pnpm with corepack](https://pnpm.io/installation#using-corepack).
-2. Install dependencies and run a first build process by running:
+1. Install dependencies and run a first build process by running:
    ```bash
    pnpm install && pnpm build:w
    ```
+   In case you see errors about failed commands (such as Command "vite" not found) try to re-run the pnpm command.
-3. Add `127.0.0.1 host.docker.internal` to your `/etc/hosts` file.
-We currently only support local development with Docker on Linux and macOS.
+1. Add `127.0.0.1 host.docker.internal` to your `/etc/hosts` file to make sure the address host.docker.internal can be resolved locally.
-4. Start the development server:
+1. Start the development server:
    ```bash
    docker compose up
    ```
-5. Open your browser and navigate to `https://host.docker.internal:9200` to see your oCIS dev environment.
+1. Open your browser and navigate to `https://host.docker.internal:9200` to see your oCIS dev environment.
 The default user is `admin` with password `admin`.
-Your app is automatically loaded.
+Your app from this directory is automatically loaded.

 ### Develop Your App
 You can start developing your app by modifying the files in the `src` folder.
 The development server will automatically reload your changes as long as you keep a running process of `pnpm build:w`.
 In this setup you currently need a page reload to see your changes.
-Details and examples about app/extension development are available via our [developer documentation](https://owncloud.dev/clients/web/extension-system/).

 You should start by rephrasing the app name `skeleton` to your desired app name in:
 - package.json